Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Introduction

 The main aim for statistical analysis of extremes in fields such as hydrology, meteorology, climate science, and finance is forecasting, or prediction, of the risk of occurrence of future dangerous extreme events, such as huge rainfall events or very large fluctuations of prices of a financial portfolio.
 Typically, the forecast is in terms of an estimated distribution, for example the estimated distribution of the size of the largest event which will occur during some specified period of time.
 In this case, the forecast is said to be probabilistic.
 The forecast distribution is then often presented to decision makers in a reduced form, perhaps as a predicted probability of exceeding one, or several, high thresholds.
 In many cases, there are several competing forecast distributions, and a standard way of choosing between these competing forecasts is to compute goodness of fit measures of the distributions based on the existing data, and then use the distribution that fits best.
 This approach is, for example, broadly used in hydrology \citep{Cugerone2015JohnsonDistribution}.
 However, an alternative gaining increasing interest is to base the selection on proper scoring rules \citep{Zamo2018}.

 A scoring rule is a functional $S(\p,y)$ that takes in an outcome $y$ and a probabilistic forecast $\p$, the predictive distribution for the outcome.
-Averages of observed scores $S(\p,y)$ are then used to compare alternative forecasting methods.
-If one thinks of the outcome $Y\sim\Q$ as a random variable with distribution $\Q$, the score $S(\p,Y)$ is also a random variable.
-The expected value of $S(\p,Y)$ is then denoted by $S(\p,\Q)$.
+If the outcome $Y\sim\Q$ is a random variable with distribution $\Q$, the score $S(\p,Y)$ is also a random variable, with expected value denoted by $S(\p,\Q)$.
 To be able to make an earnest prediction, it is preferred that the expected score is maximised under the correct model, i.e., that $S(\Q,\Q)\geq S(\p,\Q)$, for all predictive distributions $\p$.
 In this case the score is said to be proper \citep{Gneiting2007}.
 If strict inequality holds for all $\p \neq \Q$, the scoring rule is strictly proper.

 An example of a commonly used proper scoring rule is the Continuous Ranked Probability Score (CRPS), which is defined as